 Investigate the Crash

-When investigating your case, your car accident attorney may:
+When investigating your case, your accident lawyer may:

 - Interview witnesses and review traffic video surveillance footage, if available